letung3105/csproject-2020-siem/docs/sprint01/PortScanEventHorizontal.md

-# Vertical Port Scan Event
+# HORIZONTAL PORT SCAN DETECTION

-The following diagram describes that event hierarchy that is used to alert to user about a potential vertical port scan that is happening in the network.
+The following diagram describes that event hierarchy that is used to alert to user about a potential horizontal port scan that is happening in the network.

 ```
     TcpPacketEvent